clinfo/kMoL-ST/README.md

 ## Usage

-Please refer to the source repository of kMoL for the usage of kMoL (https://github.com/elix-tech/kmol).
+Please refer to the original repository for the usage of kMoL (https://github.com/elix-tech/kmol).